What Is a BYOD Policy and How To Implement It with VoIP

 - unencrypted data storage

-To prevent data leakage, you should secure all endpoints.
+To prevent data leakage, secure all endpoints with DMARC setup and implement a DMARC policy to protect against information compromise through email attachments..
 Firewalls and VPNs offer a base layer of endpoint security, but they’re not enough – education is the key here.

 Note: only trustworthy staff with essential requirements should have access to highly sensitive data.